Brad Armstrong (director)

-Brad Armstrong (born Rod Hopkins; September 23, 1965) is a Canadian pornographic actor, director, producer, screenwriter, and costume designer.
+Brad Armstrong (born Rod Hopkins; September 23, 1965) is a Canadian pornographic actor, director, producer and screenwriter.
 He is currently under contract with Wicked Pictures.
 He has been known as one of the most popular leading men in the sex industry, as well as "The King of Porn" and "The Spielberg of Skin Directors".

 Among the films he has directed is Octomom Home Alone (2012).

 Early life

 Armstrong attended college for commercial art and advertising.

 Career

 Armstrong worked as a male stripper in Canada for 10 years.
 He began dancing at age 17 by borrowing a friend's ID.
 He was introduced to the porn industry by pornographic actress Erica Boyer.
 His first scene was a sixway with Erica Boyer, Randy Spears, Eric Price, and two other women for the film Bimbo Bowlers From Boston.

+He also had an acting role in Don McKellar's 1992 short film Blue.

 Personal life

-Armstrong has been married three times, and divorced three times.
-His first marriage was to Dyanna Lauren.
-They divorced in 1992.
-His second marriage was to Jenna Jameson in December 1996.
+Armstrong married Jenna Jameson in December 1996.
 They divorced in 2001.
-Armstrong's third marriage, to Jessica Drake, began in 2006 and ended in 2021.